header logo

 1. Zlatan Ibrahimovic

-Arguably the greatest footballer on the planet today, Zlatan Ibrahimovic has a past that may explain his “me against the world” mentality.
-Born in a slum in Rosengard to a Croatian mother, Jurka Gravic, and a Bosnian alcoholic father, Sefik Ibrahimovic, Zlatan had to endure all the hardships that immigrants often face in a foreign land.
+One of the greatest footballers of his generation, Zlatan Ibrahimovic has a past that may explain his "me against the world" mentality.
+Born in the tough neighborhood of Rosengård, Malmö, to a Croatian mother, Jurka Gravic, and an alcoholic Bosnian father, Sefik Ibrahimovic, Zlatan had to endure all the hardships that immigrants often face in a foreign land.

 Ibrahimovic in his youth was always very poor and pressured

-Things became even more challenging when his parents separated, leaving Ibra just 2 years old at the time.
-Ibrahimovic later admitted to frequently stealing as a child – living in a destitute slum left him with little other choice.
-It was on a small dusty plot of land in the same slum that he learned the tricks, tricks and skills of the game with his friends.
+Things became even more challenging when his parents separated, leaving Ibra at just 2 years old.
+Ibrahimovic later admitted to frequently stealing things as a child—growing up in a destitute slum left him with little choice.
+It was on a small, dusty field in the same slum that he learned the tricks and skills of the game with his friends.

-2. Luis Suarez – Football players who grew up poor
+2. Luis Suarez - Among football players who grew up poor

-The earliest memory in Luis Alberto Suarez Dias’ life is playing barefoot football at the age of 6 on the rugged streets of Salto, a city located on the banks of the Uruguay River.
-Born to Rodolfo and Sandra Suarez in a family of seven children, he migrated to Montevideo the following year, where his father, a laborer, hoped to find work.
+Luis Alberto Suarez Díaz's earliest memory is of playing football barefoot at the age of six on the rugged streets of Salto, a city located on the banks of the Uruguay River.
+Born into a family of seven children to Rodolfo and Sandra Suarez, his family migrated to Montevideo the following year, where his father, a laborer, hoped to find work.

 Former Barca star Suarez is not out of this situation